 There are some decentralised services where you can actually rely on a reputation-based system, like Mycelium wallet's Local Trader (Android only) that matches buyers and sellers locally through the wallet app.
 But since they still require you to trust or meet with a stranger, it can be less-than-safe.
 We can’t vouch for this method, since they depend on who you trade with, so if you absolutely must, do so at your own risk.

-These are, perhaps not surprisingly, ATMs where you can buy or sell bitcoin.
+These are, perhaps not surprisingly, ATMs where you can buy or sell bitcoin and ethereum.
 Being new kids on the block(chain), these machines are still very thinly spread (mostly restricted to major urban cities), so you should count yourself among the lucky few if you have one near you.

 ATMs are an easy, convenient and potentially private way of buying bitcoin (if you pay in cash instead of a card).
 On the flip side, they usually charge high fees (8.18% in average).
 These being machines, don’t expect to haggle down the price.
 Also, they usually have a low daily limit for anonymous transactions (anywhere from 250 to 5,000 dollars).It’s worth noticing that distribution is very uneven, with almost 75% of active ATMs deployed to the US and Canada and 21% to Europe.
 Still, with an average of five installations per day, keep your eyes open; one of these may pop up close to you in the near future.